brycewray/hugo-site/content/posts/2019/07/lessons-learned.md

 ## Docs are a nearly universal problem

-Yes, we have to talk about SSGs' documentation.
+Yes, we have to talk about SSGs’ documentation.
 It pretty much all sucks *for non-devs*---Hugo's, too, although I would say Hugo's sucks *less*, probably because it's been around several more years than many of the other SSGs that hold more prominence these days, and thus there's been more time for people to write and tweak the docs.

 In one of my past Work Lives, I wrote user manuals for fax machines.
 (Obviously, this was a *long* time ago.)
-Our team prided ourselves on "writing for Grandma," as we put it then, because our products were bought by people of all ages and experience levels.[^ageism] Thus, I am acutely aware how far short SSGs' docs fall when it comes to being understandable by people outside the narrow circle of their own community, and sometimes even some *within* it.
+Our team prided ourselves on "writing for Grandma," as we put it then, because our products were bought by people of all ages and experience levels.[^ageism] Thus, I am acutely aware how far short SSGs’ docs fall when it comes to being understandable by people outside the narrow circle of their own community, and sometimes even some *within* it.

 [^ageism]: Lest I let that "Grandma" reference go unaddressed, please note that now I'm in my mid-sixties and doing my best to keep up with the technical acumen of my colleagues who are half my age or younger.
 I also encourage others in my age bracket to keep learning, too, even if they're no longer required to do so by a Day Job.
 The world is changing too fast to make any other approach a wise one, as I try to impress on my peers who persist in thinking (*e.g.*) that they'll always be able to pay for stuff with checks, or use paper coupons, or do other once-commonplace things that are going away Real Soon Now.